pmoghaddam/blpm-api/README.md

     * It will complicate your folder structure.
 You need to figure out how to mix-and-match JS & CoffeeScript files
     * It will be complicated to debug (if at all) with an IDE
     * For tests, there is little benefit
+* APIs do not need session support due to stateless calls
+* Socket.IOs do need session support since connection persists